ComputationalRadiationPhysics/picongpu/docs/source/usage/workflows/particleFilters.rst

        ParticlesForwardPinhole
    >;

-   } // filter
+   } // namespace filter
-   } // particles
+   } // namespace particles
-   } // picongpu
+   } // namespace picongpu

 Limiting Filters to Eligible Species
 """"""""""""""""""""""""""""""""""""

-Besides the list of pre-defined filters with parametrization users can also define generic, "free" implementations as shown above.
+Besides :ref:`the list of pre-defined filters <usage-particles-filters>` with parametrization users can also define generic, "free" implementations as shown above.
-All filters are added to ``AllParticleFilters`` and then *combined with all available species* from ``VectorAllSpecies`` (see :ref:`speciesDefinition.param <usage-params-core>`.
+All filters are added to ``AllParticleFilters`` and then *combined with all available species* from ``VectorAllSpecies`` (see :ref:`speciesDefinition.param <usage-params-core>`).

-In the case of user-defined free filters we can not check if each species in ``VectorAllSpecies`` fulfills the requirements of the filter.
+In the case of user-defined free filters we can now check if each species in ``VectorAllSpecies`` fulfills the requirements of the filter.
 That means: if one accesses specific *attributes* or *flags* of a species in a filter, they must exist or will lead to a compile error.

 As an example, :ref:`probe particles <usage-workflows-probeParticles>` usually do not need even have a ``momentum`` attribute which would be used for an energy filter.